 - Dr. Firas Raad (Head of Mission and seconded by the World Bank)

 - Mr. Mark Singleton (Deputy Head of Mission and seconded by the Government of the Netherlands)

-OQR Advisers based in Jerusalem, Gaza and London are:
+OQR Advisers based in Jerusalem and Gaza are:

 - Ms. Natacha Alexander - Special Adviser (seconded by the British Government)

 - Mr. Johan Berggren - East Jerusalem Adviser (seconded by the Swedish Government)

 - Mr. Hendrik Denker - Infrastructure Adviser (seconded by the German Government)

 - Mr. Awad Duaibes - Political and Media Adviser

 - Mr. Neil Kritz - Rule of Law Adviser (supported by the US Institute of Peace and by the Government of the Netherlands)

 - Mr. Feras Milhem - Rule of Law Adviser (supported by the Government of the Netherlands)